 Bone density and strength is especially important for runners because stress fractures comprise between 0.7 and 15.6 percent of all athletic injuries, according to the American College of Sports Medicine (ACSM).
 Stress fractures occur for a variety of reasons, such as having a history of injury or low bone muscle density, training too intensely for your activity level, running and jumping activities, wearing inappropriate sneakers, having inflexible or weak muscles, or running with poor alignment or poor technique.

-Although these risk factors sound scary, osteoporosis and stress fractures can be easily prevented with the proper diet.
+Although the risk factors sound scary, osteoporosis and stress fractures can be easily prevented with the proper diet.
 Bones grow until females reach ages 16-18, and peak bone mass is reached by age 30.
 After peak bone mass is reached, the bones are measured according to bone mineral density.
-Bone mineral density diminishes slowly after age 40, but bone losses increase greatly in women after age 50 (usually 1-2% per year).
-Peak bone mass and bone mineral density are related to appropriate intake of calories, protein, calcium phosphorous, Vitamin D and Vitamin K. Eating at least 1,000 mg of calcium and 600 IU of Vitamin D per day can prevent the loss of calcium from the bones and help maintain bone mineral density.
+Bone mineral density diminishes slowly after age 40, but bone losses increase greatly in women after age 50 (usually 1-2 percent per year).
+Peak bone mass and bone mineral density are related to appropriate intake of calories, protein, calcium phosphorous, vitamin D, and vitamin K. Eating at least 1,000 mg of calcium and 600 IU of vitamin D per day can prevent the loss of calcium from the bones and help maintain bone mineral density.

-Don’t let your bone health interfere with your exercise routine.
+Don’t let your bone health interfere with your running.
 Be aware of your bone health, especially as you age.
-Help spread the awareness of National Osteoporosis Month by discussing your bone health with your running buddy or bringing them a calcium filled post-run snack.
+Help spread the awareness of osteoporosis by discussing your bone health with your running buddy or bringing them a calcium filled post-run snack.